ColleSerre/ColleSerre/README.md

 HIGH PRIORITY:

 * Make a clubhouse clone with limited time (pitch: If you had 12 minutes to talk with a random person, what would you say ?).
-Tech ?
-Flutter + Firebase probs, love me some of that sweet FLUF stack.
 Gazeless would be a cool name?

 STANDARD PRIORITY: